sohailsomani/soso-state/README.md

 a single, global place to put all your application data.
 Updates are mediated through the `update` function and events are signalled for those values (and their ancestors) that are changed.
-Through the use of submodels, you can write components that write to any level of application state without loss of generality.
+Through the use of submodels, you can write components that read from and write to any level of application state without loss of generality.

 * [Main Benefits](#main-benefits): it gud